 My Kilkenny Life: Deirdre Damasceno Wall

-Deirdre is a store manager in Petmania, Kilkenny.
-Originally from Walkin Street, she lives in Callan.
+Deirdre is the store manager in Petmania Kilkenny.
+Originally from Walkin Street, she now lives in Callan.

 What’s your idea of a perfect day, or perfect weekend out in Kilkenny?